redhat-performance/jetlag/docs/deploy-sno-scalelab.md

 # Which cloud in the lab environment (Ex cloud42)
 lab_cloud: cloud99

-# Either bm or rwn or sno
+# Either mno or rwn or sno
 cluster_type: sno

-# Applies to both bm/rwn clusters
+# Applies to both mno/rwn clusters
 worker_node_count:

 # The version of the openshift-installer, undefined or empty results in the playbook failing with error message.